flotools/flotools/README.md

 ##Flo Tools Inspector:

 The following commands apply to the track on which VoiceOver is currently focused .
-This means the track must be under the VoiceOver cursor, and the user should not be interacting with anything inside the track.
+This means the track name must be under the VoiceOver cursor, and the user should not be interacting with anything inside the track.

 Note: The inspector must be disabled to use first-letter navigation in pop-up menus in Pro Tools.